modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ;  a register satisying the 'f' constraint is used as a dst operand, ;  the CC gets clobbered (except for LDFcond).

-;  The ! in front of the 'b' constaint says to GCC to disparage the ;  use of this constraint.
+;  The ! in front of the 'b' constraint says to GCC to disparage the ;  use of this constraint.
 The 'b' constraint applies only to the SP.

 ;  Note that we deal with the condition code CC like some of the RISC